 Budget Planning Timeline

+Related Procedure:

+04.1 AP.11

 EXPLANATION: SB 5 CREATES A NEW SECTION OF KRS 158 ALLOWING A BOARD PARTICIPATING IN ANY OF THE UNITED STATES DEPARTMENT OF AGRICULTURE CHILD NUTRITION PROGRAMS TO PURCHASE KENTUCKY-GROWN AGRICULTURAL PRODUCTS.
 THIS BILL CONTAINS AN EMERGENCY CLAUSE AND IS EFFECTIVE AS OF MARCH 27, 2026.